HenriqueArtur/HenriqueArtur/README.md

     🎓 Digital Systems and Media student at Federal University of Ceará. 🎓
   </p>
   <p>
-    👔 Game Executive Producer and Fullstack Developer at TGD Studio. 👔
+    👔 Producer and Fullstack Developer at TGD Studio. 👔
   </p>
 </div>